Click here for a PDF version of the CABB Bylaws or view the web version below.

 Section 11.01 Execution of Instruments.
 The Board, except as otherwise provided in these Bylaws, may by resolution authorize any Officer, Director, or agent of the Association to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.
 Unless so authorized, no Officer, agent, or employees shall have any power or authority to bind the Association by any contract or engagement or to pledge its credit or to render it liable pecuniarily for any purpose or in any amount.

 Section 11.02 Contracts.
 Any decision that commits the Association to a contract value of more than $1,000 shall be sent out for bid, must receive at least 3 proposals, and must be submitted to Board for approval.
+In case there are not 3 providers that can provide reasonable bids, the 3-proposal requirement can be waived by a vote of the majority of the total board in a meeting where a quorum of the Board is present.

 Section 11.03 Deposits.
 The Board shall authorize the depositories that will be used for the Association assets.